Newly engaged? Congratulations! You must be very excited to plan your wedding.

-You have two choices: full-service wedding planner and on-the-day (OTD) coordinator.
+You have two choices: a full-service wedding planner and an on-the-day (OTD) coordinator.

-A full planning service provides assistance during the entire wedding planning process, which is ideal for couples based abroad.
-If you’d like to be hands-on with your wedding preps, then an OTD coordinator is a more sensible choice.
+A full planning service assists in wedding planning, which is ideal for couples abroad.
+If you’d like to be hands-on with your wedding prep, an OTD coordinator is a more sensible choice.

 If you’re having an overseas or destination wedding, give your guests an early heads-up by sending out save-the-dates once you’ve booked your venue.

 Having a theme and color motif for your wedding makes it uniquely yours.
-You have lots of themes to choose from: classic, romantic, vintage, rustic, modern minimalist, Filipiniana, and more.
-You can even use a theme inspired by your favorite movie, TV show, or novel.
+Choose from classic, romantic, vintage, rustic, modern minimalist, Filipiniana, and more.
+You can use a theme inspired by your favorite movie, TV show, or novel.

 As for the motif, you can find plenty of wedding color palettes online.
-Choose a color combination that you like and will look good on photos.
+Choose a color combination that you like and will look good in photos.

-Before you book photographers and videographers, be sure that their style—classic, traditional, vintage, artistic, dramatic, or photojournalistic/documentary—matches your preference.
+Before you book photographers and videographers, make sure their style—classic, traditional, vintage, artistic, dramatic, or photojournalistic/documentary—match your preference.

 Cost is also an important deciding factor.
-Services of professional wedding photographers and videographers in the Philippines aren’t cheap, so choose a supplier that can provide the quality you’re looking for within your budget.
+The services of professional wedding photographers and videographers in the Philippines aren’t cheap, so choose a supplier that can provide the quality you’re looking for within your budget.